 I’ll admit it had been several years since I last stayed in an ibis Hotel, and I wasn’t sure what to expect.
 Back before their rebrand in 2011, my sole experience with the chain was their dated Sydney Airport property.
 But the new ibis Mackay Airport was a completely different beast.

 For starters, it’s brand new.
 The ibis Mackay Airport opened on the 1st June 2015, so it still has the new hotel feel.
-It’s also actually really attractive, both inside and out.
+It’s also really attractive – inside and out.

 My room on the seventh floor was simply furnished, with a classic grey, white and pale timber colour scheme.
 The only real pop of colour came from the red bench seat by the window, but for the size of the space this was more than enough.